Melattur, Kerala: History

 This place was originally part of the Valluvanad Swaroopam dynasty.

 Valluvanad was an erstwhile princely state in the present state of Kerala, that extended from the Nila River (Bharathappuzha) in the South to the Panthaloor Mala in the North.
 On the west, it was bounded by the Arabian Sea at Ponnani and on the east by the Attapadi Hills.

 Facilities

-Government offices like subregistrar office, Educational office, KSEB office, village and Panchayath offices, Police Station, A Community Health Center, Ayurvedic Hospital, Unani Hospital, Krishibavan, PWD area office and several bank branches situated in melattur town itself.
-Melattur town is the center for several commercial shops and facilities and people from surrounding villages depend on Melattur for their day to day requirements.
+Government offices like Subregistrar Office, Educational Office, KSEB Office, Village and Panchayath Offices, Police Station, A Community Health Center, Ayurvedic Hospital, Unani Hospital, Krishibavan, PWD Area Office and several bank branches situated in melattur town itself.
+Melattur town is the center for several commercial shops and facilities.
+People from surrounding villages depend on Melattur for their day-to-day requirements.

-Educational Facilities
+Education

-A government aided high school is situated in Melattur town, with secondary Educational facility.
+A government-aided high school is situated in Melattur town, with secondary educational facility.

-A Private self-financing Engineering college is also there near to Melattur town.
+A Private self-financing engineering college is also located near the town.